remi-dupre/rem-distributed-c/README.md

 ./generate random 100 250 > graph       # generate a random graph of 100 nodes and 250 edges
-cat graph | ./spanning_forest > forest  # process a spanning forest of the graph cat graph forest | ./compare            # check that two graph have the same components cat forest | ./infos                    # give some general informations about a graph ./graph_to_bin graph graph.bin          # converts the graph to a binary representation
+cat graph | ./spanning_forest > forest  # process a spanning forest of the graph cat graph forest | ./compare            # check that two graph have the same components ./graph_to_bin graph graph.bin          # converts the graph to a binary representation
 ```